MR GARY NORTON

 Head of Department Sport and Technology Educator

-Mr. Dane Lumsden obtained a Diploma in Sports Management from Boston City Campus, a Bachelor of Commerce in Sports Management and a Post Graduate Certificate in Education from the University of Johannesburg.
-He joined the Marist Brothers Linmeyer family in January 2017, having had 7 years of teaching experience.
-He presently teaches Grades 8 & 9 Technology although he has also taught Physical Education, Business Studies and EMS is the past.
-He promotes the fact that hard work always pays off and that his students should never give up, that if a task is hard to complete, they should not walk away from it but rather face it head on.
+Mr Dane Lumsden obtained a Diploma in Sports Management from Boston City Campus, a Bachelor of Commerce in Sports Management and a Post Graduate Certificate in Education from the University of Johannesburg.
+He joined the Marist Brothers Linmeyer family in January 2017, having had 8 years of teaching experience.
+He is presently teaching Grades 8 and 9 Technology although he has also taught Physical Education, Business Studies and EMS is the past.
+He promotes the fact that hard work always pays off and that his students should never give up, that if a task is hard to complete, that they should not walk away from it but rather face it head on.

 MRS SAMANTHA PERRY